CallumWalley/nzrse-containers/_episodes/02-singularity-intro.md

 ```
 {: .output}

-Note the trust warning - do not ignore these!
+Also note the trust warning from when we pulled the container image - do not ignore these!
 Singularity has features and specific services for signing and verifying the source and integrity of containers.
 Let's check this image:

 ```
 $ singularity verify ubuntu_18.04.sif